Asmod4n/totally-normal-keyboard/README.md

 - ~~use msgpack to communicate with the isolated vm~~
 - ~~write install and uninstall tasks~~
 - ~~create a systemd unit file~~
+- make hotkey mapping usefull
 - learn QT
 - learn Windows GUI Programming
 - write host side app for Windows
 - learn macOS GUI Programmming
 - write host side app for macOS
 - implement a encrypted clipboard manager
-. implement a encrypted password manager
+- implement a encrypted password manager
 - create a ecosystem for plugins which run on the host side and communicate with a sandboxed vm on the gadget side

 LICENSE